MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 |[Hover mouse over element on web page](#hoveroverelement)|
 |[Close web browser](#closewebbrowser)|

-## Getting started with web automation
+## Getting started with browser automation

 Browser automation actions enable users to interact with web applications and components through UI elements.
 UI elements describe uniquely the web components that the action is going to handle.

-To add a new UI element, select **Add UI element** through the deployed web automation action or the **UI elements** tab of the flow designer.
+To add a new UI element, select **Add UI element** through the deployed browser automation action or the **UI elements** tab of the flow designer.

 ![Screenshot of the options to create a new UI element.](\media\webautomation\create-ui-element.png)